COMPENG-2SH4-2023/2sh4-project-anusha-and-jenisha/README.md

 # COE2SH4-PPA3Template
 Project Preparation Activity 3

+***IMPORTANT UPDATE: Due to git merge issues, we uploaded our files manually.
+When we tried to git pull and clone the project into a new file, we were getting errors.
+However, we noticed that the MakeFile was an older version and thus, missing the Food.o linker in line 3 of the MakeFile.
+On Monday Dec 4 at 2:40pm we added this to our MakeFile and manually re-uploaded it.
+We talked to Dr. Scott about this and he told us that NO MARKS WILL BE DEDUCTED for changing our MakeFile.

 You must watch the briefing video and read through the manual to engage in the development activities.

 Section: [Insert your lab section]